cmilando/cityHeatHealth/README.md

 (8) throughout we also want to keep the size of various datasets small.

 (9) and you need to remember its crossreduce not crosspred at the end of the day

+(10) you could make this slightly more size resilient by not expanding outcomes until the ineer step, but for now this is hopefully ok